-- Writes, Draws and Dictates about a variety of topics, including his opinion, a description of something or a moment or event in his life.
+- Writes, Draws and Dictates about a variety of topics, including his opinion and descriptions of objects or moments and events in his life.

 - Label Things: Create labels with your child for different objects in your house.
-For example, different books, places for toys, foods or objects in the kitchen, or clothes.
+For example, various books, places for toys, foods, objects in the kitchen, or clothes.
 You or your child can write the names of the objects and your child can draw a picture to go along with it.

 - Guessing Games: Draw a picture and have your child guess the spelling of that word.
 Give your child a few letters in a word.
 For example show your child “_AT,” and ask him to make as many words as he can with it.

-- Have a Letter Treasure Hunt: When you are in the car, at home or in the store, ask your child to find certain uppercase and lower case letters.
-She can keep a list of all the letters she finds and she can write them down as she finds them.
+- Have a Letter Treasure Hunt: When you are in the car, at home or in the store, ask your child to find certain uppercase and lowercase letters.
+She can keep a list of all the letters she finds and write them down as she finds them.

 In most kindergarten classes, math is woven throughout the day’s activities.
-This is especially effective because math becomes more meaningful when it is experienced in real life contexts.
-Most importantly, your kindergartner will go beyond simply counting the numbers to understanding what numbers represent and actively use them to represent quantities.
-Daily kindergarten math activities include learning numbers, practicing counting, addition and subtraction and learning concepts of time, measurement and categorization.
-In addition, playing with puzzles, building toys, blocks and games help kindergarteners practice and build math skills in an enjoyable and engaging way, making their learning more meaningful and effective.
+This is especially effective because math becomes more meaningful when it is experienced in real-life contexts.
+Most importantly, your kindergartner will go beyond simply counting the numbers to understanding what numbers represent and actively using them to represent quantities.
+Daily kindergarten math activities include learning numbers, practicing counting, addition and subtraction, and learning concepts of time, measurement, and categorization.
+In addition, playing with puzzles, building toys, blocks, and games helps kindergarteners practice and build math skills in an enjoyable and engaging way, making their learning more meaningful and effective.